cisagov/ScubaGear/PowerShell/ScubaGear/baselines/sharepoint.md

 8. Add each approved security group.
 Members of these groups will be allowed to share files externally.

 9. Select **Save**.

-#### MS.SHAREPOINT.1.4v1 Instructions

-Note: If SharePoint external sharing is set to its most restrictive setting of "Only people in your organization", then no external sharing is allowed and no implementation changes are required for this policy item.

-1. Sign in to the **SharePoint admin center**.

-2. Select **Policies** \> **Sharing**.

-3. Expand **More external sharing settings**.

-4. Select **Guests must sign in using the same account to which sharing invitations are sent**.

-5. Select **Save**.

 ## 2. File and Folder Default Sharing Settings